 Snow fell on the mountain this winter but not on the lower ground.

 It's a pleasant scenic walk from the base, especially starting from the Australian National Botanic Gardens.
-The gardens feature a scientific collection of native plants (...)
+The gardens feature a scientific collection of native plants from (...)

 I visited Castell Dinas Bran in April 2014.
 It's a haunting ruin above the town of Llangollen in Denbighshire, Wales.